Last Updated — 9 June 2026

 What is Irish Rail proposing to do?

 The Cork Area Commuter Rail Programme Phase 2 includes a new maintenance depot near Ballyrichard, east of Carrigtwohill.
-We support that.
 What we don't support is Option 7 — the proposed access road chosen to reach it.

 🌳

-The access road would cut through the private residential gardens of multiple households — amenity built over decades, gone permanently.
+The access road would cut through the private front gardens of multiple households — amenity built over decades, gone permanently.
+Option 7 also requires the felling of mature native oak and ash trees that have provided habitat for wildlife for generations.

 🚛